Pyrdacor/Ambermoon/FileSpecs/Characters.md

 - The text is added by the PrintText event.

 There might be condition events which force jumps to different PrintText or Conversation events based on global variables and such things.

+## Learned spells

+Note that learned spells are stored a bit strange (with 1 bit offset).
+The lowest bit is always 0 (not used).
+Bit 1 is then used for spell 1, bit 2 for spell 2, etc. I guess the spell index 0 was also a valid value in the original (namely "no spell") and could theoretically be stored as bit 0.